 - 1. Participating in the development of and approval of the Internship plan.
-Sign and date the Memorandum of Agreement, Internship Plan, - 2.
+Sign and date are required internship paperwork (memorandum of agreement and internship plan). - 2.
 Participating in the development of a supervision contract, which must be on file at the university. - 3.
-Being well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group counseling/therapy. - 4.
-Supervising the Intern for at least one hour of individual supervision biweekly.
-A maximum of two Interns can be supervised at any one time to meet this requirement.
-Please note: External systemic supervision required on weeks in which student does not attend internship class. - 5.
+Meeting at a consistent schedule with the intern for at least 1 hour of face-to-face individual supervision per week.
+Individual supervision is that which occurs in groups of two or fewer interns.
+Individual supervision may be conducted via HIPPA compliant videoconferencing. - 4.
+Being well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group therapy. - 5.
 Addressing issues of professional identity development, including encouraging engagement of the intern in attending professional meetings, training sessions, and workshops. - 6.
-Completing site supervisor evaluation of the Intern at the end of each semester. - 7.
+Completing the supervisor evaluation of the internat the end of each semester. - 7.
 Addressing issues such as diagnosis, treatment planning, goals and help the Intern identify their systems theory that they operate from, in addition to monitoring session-to-session progress and following ethical codes and state statutes. - 8.
-Adhere to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.
+Adhering to supervision being a process/parallel process to therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.